terrierscript/redux-candy/README.md

-# redux-candy 🍭
+# 🍭 redux-candy (HIGHLY EXPERIMENTAL)
-*HIGHLY EXPERIMENTAL :* This project useful for development or toy but maybe not for produciton.
+*IMPORTANT:* This project maybe useful for development or toy but maybe not for produciton.

 Generate redux [updeep](https://github.com/substantial/updeep) based reducer and actions.